Electric Tones: Alternate Current: Non-compilation Releases

 individual artists.
 First out was Blind by A.P.E.
 Issued on a 7-inch single, Blind is a futuristic blues song.
 Next came a 10-inch single built around two tracks, Slowfall and Meltdown, by an artist listed as Wiseintime.
-Again this release shone across another pseudonym by an already well-known name, with Wiseintime an alternative representation of Ian Simmonds, aka Juryman.
+Again this release shone across another pseudonym by an already well-known name, with Wiseintime an alternative representation of Ian Simmonds, a.k.a.
+Juryman.

 Ricardo Avacado also scored his recording debut through Electric Tones, with his 2002 release, The Bridge Ends EP.
 Limited to a numbered run of 300 copies, the 10-inch single ran at 33-rpm, with side-A dedicated to Checkpoint Fender, and Left of Legzira filling the flipside.
 Avacado's work continued to mine the possibilities of melding contemporary Electronica with the Dub aesthetic, illustrating a clear progression of his compositional manifesto from Electric Tones 5678.

 The ninth release from the label would come courtesy of producer/programmer, Jono Podmore, otherwise known as Kumo.
 Kumo And Friends would feature three tracks, and spotlight the progressive compositional talents of the one-time child violinist and electronic music student, who at one time or another had previously worked with the likes of The Shamen, Robert Owens, Ian McCulloch and BJ Cole.